CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 * Has limited MPI support
 * Creates a lot of job steps and excessive I/O load
-* Does not efficiently integrate with Slurm
+* Does not efficiently integrate with Slurm scheduler

 ## Use Apptainer/Singularity containers with Nextflow

 Containers can be smoothly integrated with Nextflow pipelines.
-No additional modifications to Nextflow scripts are needed except enabling the Singularity engine (instead of Docker) in the Nextflow configuration file in the HPC environment.
+No additional modifications to Nextflow scripts are needed except enabling the Singularity/Apptainer engine (instead of Docker) in the Nextflow configuration file in the HPC environment.
 Nextflow is able to pull remote container images stored in Singularity or Docker Hub registry.
 The remote container images are usually